the-crypt-keeper/tldw/Docs/Pieces.md

     - `def improved_chunking_process(text: str, chunk_options: Dict[str, Any]) -> List[Dict[str, Any]]:`
     - First sets the various chunking options:
     - `chunk_method`, `max_chunk_size`, `overlap`, `language`, `adaptive`, `multi_level`
-  - It then proceeds to perform chunking on the input text based on the selected chunking method:
+  - It then proceeds to perform chunking on the input text based on the selected chunking method: (All these functions are defined in the `Chunking_Lib.py` file)
     - `adaptive` - `adpativ_chunk_size()`
     - `multi_level` - `multi_level_chunking()`
     - `chunk_method == words` - `chunk_text_by_words()`